 Other key points to remember:

-Complete the online application for Residential Delivery Service.
+Complete the online application.
 To qualify for home delivery, active students must meet the following criteria:

 You must complete the application each semester.
 Do not submit an application until you actually want to request a book.
 Patrons will receive an email notification when the application has been approved.

-Request books from IUP Libraries’ collection or other institutions using ILLiad.
-When submitting your request, enter “Residential Delivery” in the Notes field of the ILLiad request form.
+Request books from IUP Libraries’ collection or other institutions using the ILLiad book request form.

 and return mailing instructions.